evancz/guide.elm-lang.org/architecture/user_input/text_fields.md

 view : Model -> Html Msg
 view model =
   div []
-    [ input [ placeholder "Text to reverse", onInput Change ] []
+    [ input [ placeholder "Text to reverse", value model.content, onInput Change ] []
     , div [] [ text (String.reverse model.content) ]
     ]
 ```

 We create a `<div>` with two children.

 The interesting child is the `<input>` node.
-In addition to the `placeholder` attribute, it uses `onInput` to declare what messages should be sent when the user types into this input.
+In addition to the `placeholder` and `value` attributes, it uses `onInput` to declare what messages should be sent when the user types into this input.

 This `onInput` function is kind of interesting.
 It takes one argument, in this case the `Change` function which was created when we declared the `Msg` type: